To contact Special Olympics Alberta board members, please email firstname.lastname@example.org.

 Gerrry Lorente is born and raised in Edmonton.
 He is happily married for 29 years to wife, Maxine and father to three boys Lee, Luke and Ty.

 He currently is the Dealer Principal and General manager for Bavaria BMW and has worked in the car industry for the last 30 years.
-Additionally, he also sits on two boards , one being the President of the Edmonton Motor Dealers Association , and second being a board member of the Alberta Dealers Association.
-From 2005 to 2011, he was elected to service as councilor on the largest summer village at Pigeon Lake AB (Golden Days).
+Additionally, he also sits on two boards: one being the President of the Edmonton Motor Dealers Association and secondly he is a board member of the Alberta Dealers Association.
+From 2005 to 2011, he was elected to service as councilor on the largest summer village at Pigeon Lake, AB (Golden Days).